Upcoming fixes

 - Vim-style navigation (

-hjkl) everywhere. - Tap tempo and manual project BPM override.
+hjkl) everywhere. - Tap tempo, manual project BPM override, and first-loop snapping from looped anchor pads.

 - Linked pad triggers, choke groups, playback overrides, and Sample Offset for layering and humanization.